If your love for horses is rather new, you’ll want to stick to beginner-friendly horses to have a positive experience.

 If you’re a beginner rider, you’ll need some training before you can bond with your horse.

-If you’ve watched enough Hollywood movies, you’ll know that getting close to any horse that isn’t familiar with you isn’t that smart of a choice.
+If you’ve watched enough Hollywood movies (these are our favorite horse movies of all time) you’ll know that getting close to any horse that isn’t familiar with you isn’t that smart of a choice.

 The only thing is: